seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 # Introduction

 An easy and very flexible interface to a program is through the command line.
-This tutorial explains how to parse the command line using the SeqAn library’s sharg::argument_parser class.
+This tutorial explains how to parse the command line using the sharg library’s sharg::argument_parser class.

 This class will give you the following functionality: